GregRos/preszr/README.md

 };
 ```

+Note how each element of the set is encoded using `ctx.encode`.
+In `create`, an empty set is created, while in `init` we decode the elements of the set.

 #### Caveats

-While this system is flexible enough to encode all sorts of objects, there are things it can't encode.
+While this system is flexible enough to work with all sorts of objects, there are objects it can't decode.
 For example, take the following object, which uses [JS private fields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields):

 ```typescript
 class ClassWithPrivateField {